dasGringuen/assetto_corsa_gym/README.md

 # Assetto Corsa Gym Environment

-This repository integrates the Assetto Corsa racing simulator with the OpenAI's Gym interface, providing a high-fidelity environment for developing and testing reinforcement learning algorithms in realistic racing scenarios.
+OpenAI Gym interfaces with Assetto Corsa for Autonomous Racing.
+This repository integrates the Assetto Corsa racing simulator with the OpenAI's Gym interface, providing a high-fidelity environment for developing and testing Autonomous Racing algorithms in realistic racing scenarios.
-Customize cars, tracks, and conditions to create diverse training setups and leverage the powerful physics engine of Assetto Corsa for accurate simulations.

 Features
 - High-Fidelity Simulation: Realistic car dynamics and track environments.